cloudbeer/BRConnector/README.md

 </div>

-BRProxy 是一个 AWS Bedrock 的 API 转发工具, 可以发布虚拟密钥、记录聊天记录并进行费用控制等。
+BRProxy is a bedrock API forwarding tool that can issue virtual keys, log chats, and manage costs.

-它与  [BRClient](https://github.com/DamonDeng/BRClient) 以及任何其他可以定义 Host 和 API Key 的 OPENAI 客户端工具兼容。
+It is compatible with [BRClient](https://github.com/DamonDeng/BRClient) and any other OPENAI client that can define Host and API Key.

 ## Dev Mode